finkusuma-dev/fem-recipe-page/README.md

 - Space between marker and list item text.
 - Inline padding on `th` and `td`.

-- Position the image element on the mobile design.
+#### 🔵 Image element on the mobile design

 To make the image element full width, use negative margin and increase the width to extend through the inline paddings.

 #### 🔵 Create marker spacing in the instructions list